AmlanJSarmah/dirkill/README.md

 A simple python application to quickly traverse the file system from a supplied path and easily deleting folders with common name like "node_modules".

 ### Uses
-Javascript developers find their hard drives full because each day they get a new million dollar app idea and then then go on downlading 1000 of JS files which are stores in the 'node_modules" folder and then they compleately forget about the project and find their drive full because of this folders .
+Javascript developers find their hard drives full because each day they get a new million dollar app idea and then then go on downlading 1000 of JS files which are stores in the "node_modules" folder and then they compleately forget about the project and find their drive full because of this folders .

 Not only JS devs but other devs too download heavy libraries in various places on their drive and later they have to clean it manually this little utility can help do it just in a few clicks .